-61H.-(1) A person commits an offence if -
+42G.-(1) A person commits an offence if -

-- (a) the person publicly displays, or causes to be publicly displayed, any traditional election advertising in an electoral division during the campaign period of an election in the electoral division; - (b) the person is, or is doing so on behalf of - (i) an individual who is a candidate at the election in the electoral division; or - (ii) a political party with one or more candidates at the election in the electoral division; - (c) the traditional election advertising relates to the election in the electoral division; and - (d) the traditional election advertising is in excess of the maximum permissible number prescribed in the election advertising regulations for traditional election advertising in that same form.

-(2) Any person who is guilty of an offence under subsection (1) shall be liable on conviction by a District Court to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both.

-(3) Strict liability applies to an offence under subsection (1).

-(4) However, any traditional election advertising which is publicly displayed in any of the following circumstances is not countable for the purposes of subsection (1):

-- (a) the public display of any traditional election advertising within or on an exterior wall or exterior window of the office or committee room of a candidate or group of candidates provided that the traditional election advertising - - (i) consists only of permissible electoral matter; and
+- (a) the person publicly displays, or causes to be publicly displayed, any traditional election advertising during the campaign period of an election; - (b) the person is a candidate at the election, or is doing so on behalf of a candidate at the election; - (c) the traditional election advertising relates to the election; and - (d) the traditional election advertising is in excess of the maximum permissible number prescribed in the election advertising regulations for traditional election advertising in that same form. - (2) Any person who is guilty of an offence under subsection (1) shall be liable on conviction by a District Court to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both. - (3) Strict liability applies to an offence under subsection (1). - (4) However, any traditional election advertising which is publicly displayed in any of the following circumstances is not countable for the purposes of subsection (1): - (a) the public display of any traditional election advertising within or on an exterior wall or exterior window of the office or committee room of a candidate provided that the traditional election advertising -